DSurguy/qr-game/types/Readme.md

 This package now has to be built every time it changes.

-When it just had types consumed, it was totally fine to get inlined.
-As soon as I added the enum, real constant values were being exported and used, and it now has to be compiled.
+The build copies the index.ts file as `qr-types.ts` into the `/src` folder of every sub-project.

+There's some weird issue with enums and symlinks that I'm working through.

+Even in game-client, the loaders are still confused.